 5. Pick a good password

 I say good rather than strong because when people think of strong they default to difficult-to-remember and that leads to people doing silly things like writing their password down somewhere.
+Not good for password security!
 A good password is one that’s easy for you to remember, distinct from other passwords, difficult for attackers to guess and one that you won’t feel the need to write down.

 There are some great online guides around that talk about how to make a good password from the BBC’s guide on using your favourite song lyric, to how to generate a super secure passphrase with a simple six-sided dice.